Introduction to Method Overloading in C++

 - Method overloading increases the readability of the program.

-- It also increases the efficiency in the programming.
+- It also increases the efficiency of the programming.

-- It allows methods that perform related functions to be accessed using a common name with a slight difference in the return type and a number of arguments.
+- Users can access methods that perform related functions using a common name, with slight differences in the return type and several arguments.

 Recommended Articles

 This is a guide to Method Overloading in C++.
-Here we discuss the basic concept and examples of Method Overloading in C++ along with code implementation.
+Here we discuss the basic concept and examples of Method Overloading in C++ and code implementation.
 You can also go through our other suggested articles to learn more –